What is Trailing Stop Loss Levels Indicator? - Trailing Stop Loss Levels Indicator

 - Short Stop Level - Red Line

-Long stop level line has a much wider range in terms of where it trails the stop loss as compared to the short stop level that implements a tight stop loss.
+Long stop level line has a much wider range in terms of where it trails the stoploss order as compared to the short stop level that implements a tight stop loss.

 Technical Analysis & How to Generate Signals

-These will be calculated using volatility to calculate where to plot the indicator - this is used to determine what levels to set stop losses.
+These will be calculated using volatility to calculate where to draw the trading indicator - this is used to determine what levels to set stop losses.

 In an upwards trend these levels will follow below the currency price.
 The trader can use either the short stop level line to set up a tight stop or the long stop level to set a stop loss that is not very tight.
 As the price goes higher the trailing level also goes higher.
 An exit signal is generated when price crosses below these levels.